 Because guests almost universally (no pun intended) respond to their Butterbeer forays as being so incredibly sweet, we thought it would be a good idea to do a sweetness index, just to give you a good idea of what, generally, to expect.
 But we really must stress here that this is just an approximation (though one based on the OI staff’s combined rankings); from the various feedback we get from our readers and listeners, it’s become perfectly clear that what comes in at the bottom of the list for one individual skyrockets to the top for another.

-All right – without further ado, here’s our (sickly) sweet rankings, starting with the sweetest and ending with the least:
+All right – without further ado, here’s our (sickly) sweet rankings of the varieties, starting with the sweetest and ending with the least:

 Also, be sure to keep in mind that, as we’ve mentioned previously, not everyone enjoys every last permutation of this signature wizarding dish, and it’s not just because of how much sweeter one version may be over the others – the notes of cream soda, butterscotch, and shortbread can be scrambled as you transition from one food medium to the next, creating interesting results.